chrisraff/Arduino-Serial-Images/README.md

 * `]` ends a frame - arduino will update the image.
 * `>` starts a pixel.
 The next 3 bytes are the red, green and blue values of the pixel.
 * `.` starts 64 pixels.
 The next 64*3 bytes are the rgb values for the pixels.
+* `x` clears the image buffer.

 An example transmission could be
 `
-[>rgb>123>abc]
+x[>rgb>123>abc]
 `
-, which would be a 3 pixel image.
+, which would clear the buffer and then send a 3 pixel image.
 The ASCII values of the letters and numbers would dictate the color of the pixels.